9th Street station (SEPTA): History

 Construction of the parking garage at Lansdale station in July 2016.
 9th Street station was opened to provide alternate parking capacity during the garage construction.

 Around 2007, a development agreement for the former American Olean Tile Company factory established space for a future train station at 9th Street in northeast Lansdale, Pennsylvania to support transit-oriented development at the factory site.
 However, no funds were available to construct the station.

 In May 2014, consideration of a 9th Street station resumed after design funding became available for a parking garage at Lansdale station, a major park-and-ride site.
-400 of the 497 spaces at Lansdale will be unavailable during construction of the garage, necessitating an increase in parking at other locations.
+400 of the 497 spaces at Lansdale would be unavailable during construction of the garage, necessitating an increase in parking at other locations.
 Over the next months, SEPTA began planning a small station at the site using internal staff, intending to create a small and inexpensive station that could be in place for the garage construction but remain afterwards to serve the redevelopment.
 Plans were completed in December 2014.
 The Lansdale Borough council approved the plans later that month, clearing the way for construction beginning in the spring.

 Site clearing began in March 2015.
 Construction proceeded over the summer and was largely complete by September.
 The borough traded the land for the parking lots to its parking authority in August 2015 in exchange for funding to extend 9th Street across the tracks to continue the street grid.

 The station opened on November 15, 2015, with a ribbon-cutting ceremony scheduled for the next day.
-It was the first new station added to the SEPTA system since Eastwick in 1997.
+It was the first new station added to the SEPTA system since Thorndale in 1999.